 Hereditary diseases are genetically predisposed.
-For this reason, it’s important to always choose a reputable breeder who has screened their dog’s DNA and knows from which family they come from.
+For this reason, it’s important always to choose a reputable breeder who has screened their dog’s DNA and knows from which family they come.
 Good pre-work and research can help minimise the below upsetting conditions.

-When it comes to Gastric Dilatation-Volvulus Syndrome or simply bloat, all deep-chested breeds are susceptible to it.
+All deep-chested breeds are susceptible to it when it comes to Gastric Dilatation-Volvulus Syndrome or simply bloat.
 Great Danes are repeatedly named the most endangered breed with this life-threatening condition.
 It is recommended not to exercise Great Danes 1 hour before they eat and at least 1 hour afterwards.
 Please consult your vet for more details as it also depends on the size of your Great Dane.

 Dilated Cardiomyopathy is a heart disease that can lead to congestive heart failure and sudden death.
 It’s a genetic issue.

 Hip dysplasia is an inherited skeletal condition but can be exacerbated by quick growth and obesity.

 Hypothyroidism: Lack of thyroid hormones can lead to fur and skin diseases, weight management issues or hair loss.

 The Great Dane is also prone to bone cancer.

 Due to their size, the Great Dane has a short life span.
 On average, it’s around 7-10 years.

 Many of these conditions can be treated if caught early, but working with a reliable veterinarian familiar with this breed is important to ensure your dog receives proper care.